-In a reactive application, The ReactiveHealthContributorRegistry can be used to register and unregister health indicators at runtime.
+In a reactive application, The ReactiveHealthContributorRegistry should be used to register and unregister health indicators at runtime.
+If you need to register a regular HealthContributor, you should wrap it using ReactiveHealthContributor#adapt.

 To provide custom health information from a reactive API, you can register Spring beans that implement the ReactiveHealthIndicator interface.
 The following code shows a sample ReactiveHealthIndicator implementation: